RetroAchievements/docs/docs/guidelines/content/hash-labels.md

 - The third hash is the No Intro-verified Japanese version of the game.
 - The fourth hash is the No Intro-verified USA version of the game.

-On this page, supported game files are ordered lexicographically by their MD5 hash.
+On this page, supported game files are ordered lexicographically by their MD5 hashes.

 Each supported file can be edited individually by clicking on "Edit" on the same line:
 ![edit-game-hash](/public/edit-game-hash.png)